mabhi1/todo/README.md

 ## Important

-Since React Native projects cannot directly communicate to local servers.
+Since React Native projects cannot directly communicate to local servers.\
-Consider using ngrok to make a connection between client and server
+Consider using ngrok to make a connection between client and server.\
+Replace your new ngrok url with the existing one in serverURL.ts file in the client folder.